gamedevware/charon/docs/gamedata/generating_source_code.rst

      - Omits the enums listing the ids of every document known at generation time.
 Cuts compile time noticeably on big projects, at the cost of losing the compile-time-checked id constants.

 String pooling and the two serializer options are not available for Lua.
+Raw composite types is not available for Unreal Engine C++, which always behaves as if it were on - a ``UPROPERTY`` cannot be renamed, so those properties keep their name and get a separate ``GetParsed...`` accessor instead.

 Step 3.
 Summary
 ^^^^^^^^^^^^^^^